MrKatlo/somecomponents/Readme.md

 ### CustomModal

-Reusable modal that adjusts to content length with a scrollable view and customizable close button.
+*Reusable modal that scrolls and has a customizable close button.*

 ```jsx
 <CustomModal